Recent Advances in End-to-End Automatic Speech Recognition: Acknowledgement

 \section{Acknowledgement}

-The author would like to thank colleagues at Microsoft: Xie Chen, Yashesh Gaur, Yan Huang, Naoyuki Kanda, Zhong Meng, Eric Sun, Xiaoqiang Wang, Yu Wu, Guoli Ye, and Rui Zhao, for providing valuable inputs to improve the quality of this paper.
+The author would like to thank the anonymous reviewers, Xie Chen, Yashesh Gaur, Yanzhang He, Yan Huang, Naoyuki Kanda, Zhong Meng, Yangyang Shi, Eric Sun, Xiaoqiang Wang, Yu Wu, Guoli Ye, and Rui Zhao, for providing valuable inputs to improve the quality of this paper.